-Experiential therapy: At Wellness, we believe that a holistic approach to treatment is crucial when treating those suffering from addiction and co-occurring PTSD.
+Experiential therapy: At Wellness, we believe that a holistic approach to rehab is crucial when treating those suffering from addiction and co-occurring PTSD.
 In order to do this, we are pleased to offer a number of experiential therapies that clients may engage in during their time in treatment.
 Clients’ time spent participating in experiential therapies will vary, however, as all treatment is tailored to meet each individual’s unique set of needs.
-Examples of the experiential therapies offered as part of programming at Wellness include:
+Examples of the experiential therapies offered as part of rehab at Wellness include:

 - Social activities